neo4land/numlex/README.md

 * Ubuntu 12.04/python 2.7.3/MySQL 5.5

 ### Todos
- - Port on Python 3+
+ - Port to Python 3+
  - Add more comments

 ***